 When To Visit Langkawi Malaysia?

-Langkawi has an average temperature of between 27°C to 34°C all year round.
-The Monsoon is from September to October, it may rain heavily everyday with thunderstorms.
+Langkawi has a tropical climate. that has 2 seasons which are the dry season and wet season.
+It also has an average temperature of between 27°C to 34°C all year round.
+The Monsoon is between September to October, it can rain every day with thunderstorms.

 The best time to visit Langkawi is from January to March since it is the dry season, so no rain with a nice warm temperature.

-Cleanest Beach in Langkawi
+Cleanest Beach In Langkawi Malaysia